-“You know who I wish would right a book?
+“You know who I wish would write a book?
 Your dad”.
 It’s a line uttered by Irene in the first episode that echoes in my head louder with each passing episode.
 As fascinating as I find the series and getting to know each of the children, it’s clear that Hugh has the most insight to what unfolded inside of Hill House and I’m dying to know what he knows.
 With the opening scene of “Eulogy” taking place in a interrogation room, one might believe it’s finally time for us to hear that story but where would the suspense be if they just laid it all out like that?

 What we do get in the police station is the sheriff doing his best good cop sans bad cop routine laying out what we already know.
 At some point in the night, Hugh Crain took his five kids, dropped them off at a motel, went home for several hours before returning back to the hotel.
 Well almost everything we already know.
 There’s the mention of a second corpse being found in the house and my ears perk up like an excited dog that’s just heard the word “treat”.
 Sheriff Beckley cleverly appeals to Hugh’s knack for fixing things and comes across like he just really wants to help Hugh clean up this huge mess.
 Before we can find out if this tactic works the sheriff insists on going to get Hugh some cream and sugar for his coffee but reminds him he’s free to leave.
 The visual representation of the officer of the law blocking the open door to freedom says otherwise.